 Simtech Development also has experience in such integration.
 Recently, for one of the banks in Kazakhstan, we created a mobile application with a built-in streaming service.
 This is how the bank finds common ground with the youth audience and attracts new clients.

 Chinese marketplaces often integrate with social media platforms.
 For example, Taobao and Tmall, with WeChat or Weibo, have billions of active users worldwide.
+In addition, platforms like Douyin (TikTok China) and Xiaohongshu combine short-video content and social commerce, driving huge engagement and direct sales through entertainment.
 The technology allows customers to share their carts and reviews with friends and sellers to virally spread information about products and thereby increase sales.

-Chinese marketplaces help customers try on clothes or accessories in a virtual environment before purchasing (Tmall).
+Chinese marketplaces help customers try on clothes or accessories in a virtual environment before purchasing (Tmall) using advanced virtual try-on technologies, which allow shoppers to see how products look on them without visiting a physical store.
 You can also “overlay” interiors and virtual furniture onto a physical environment (Alibaba) or conduct virtual tours of properties (Fang.com).

 Simtech Development implemented virtual glasses fitting for an online optics store SeeWhatHappensOnline from Belgium.
 Our team has integrated FitMix technology into the online store, allowing to recognize customers’ faces, select the frame size as accurately as possible, and display the person in a mirror.
 And all this in real-time.